 Preserving Fisheries in the Little Mountain Area of Wyoming

 For generations, the Greater Little Mountain area of Wyoming has served as a fishing paradise for sportsmen.
 While relatively unknown to many, this area is one of the West’s hidden gems.

 For serious anglers, fishing in the Little Mountain area is a once-in-a-lifetime opportunity.
 You can catch some of the best populations of trophy fish in Wyoming.

 This area holds excellent populations of native Colorado River cutthroat in small, clear streams.
-A fly fisherman with the best travel fly rod can enjoy an entire day with no other anglers in sight.
+A fly fisherman with a backpacking fly rod can enjoy an entire day hiking and fishing with no other anglers in sight.
 You can catch native trout on small streams in the remote country if it is your passion.